Get Connected, Get Active, Get Involved!

 For many, transitioning from "college life" to the professional workforce is an incredible and rewarding experience.
 Getting a new job and earning a recurring paycheck is something that almost every college student is looking towards.
 Yet after graduation, "professional life" comes with its own set of new challenges and experiences.
 Everything from dealing with ambiguity to resolving workplace conflicts to managing a professional schedule can be overwhelming especially when doing it for the first time in a new entry-level job.

 The S.T.E.P.
 Program is a professional development pre-internship experience designed to help students gain practical knowledge and develop essential skills to succeed in the "world of work".
 Through a series of workforce training workshops, students will develop the foundational competencies needed to function in a professional environment.
-This year-long experience allows students to embrace a supportive community and develop a professional network while in an active and engaging learning environment.
+This semester-long experience with a capstone career-related project (Note: the capstone project is during the months of January and June) allows students to embrace a supportive community and develop a professional network while in an active and engaging learning environment.

-Workforce Training Sessions will be held bi-weekly on Wednesdays from 3:00 pm - 5:00 pm.
-The first of which is a mandatory orientation on Wednesday, September 19th.
+Workforce Training Sessions will be held bi-weekly on Wednesdays from 3:00 pm - 5:00 pm in CHM 1224.
+The first of which is a mandatory orientation on Wednesday, September 18th.

 What is the UTEAM Program?